Non-Commissioned Member | Full Time, Part Time

 Imagery Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including:

-If you already have a college diploma, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
-Basic training and military occupation training are required before being assigned.
+The ideal candidate already have a college diploma, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time at an Air Force Wing in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.